 Fragrance is a blanket term used to describe anything with a scent, but most include diethyl phthalate, galaxolide, and benzethonium chloride.
-Synthetic fragrances can also contain hundreds of unspecified chemicals, including polyethylene, polypropylene, and propylene glycol.
+Synthetic fragrances can also contain hundreds of unspecified harmful chemicals, including polyethylene, polypropylene, and propylene glycol.
 These have all been linked to hormone disruption, fertility issues, birth defects, and cancer.

-Sodium lauryl sulfate is one of the most common synthetic surfactants found in traditional sprays and washes, but it's also an irritant.
+Sodium lauryl sulfate is one of the most common synthetic surfactants found in traditional feminine sprays and washes, but it's also an irritant.
 And while glycerin is a key ingredient in soap, it's also a synthetic surfactant that can irritate and even damage the vagina's cells, potentially increasing the risk for sexually transmitted diseases (STDs).
 Also, because soap's pH is alkaline and the vagina's pH is acidic, using soap found in feminine washes can lead to dryness and vaginal imbalances.

-These are just a few of the many chemicals that can be found in traditional feminine sprays.
-There's a list of chemicals to avoid and a fact sheet listing toxic ingredients in menstrual care products, but generally speaking, it's important to avoid products that contain any of the following ingredients in addition to the ones listed above:
+These are just a few of the many harmful chemicals that can be found in traditional feminine sprays.
+There's a list of chemicals to avoid and a fact sheet listing toxic ingredients in menstrual care products, but generally speaking, it's important to avoid products that contain any of the following chemicals in addition to the ones listed above:

 - DMDM hydantoin